stylify/web/content/docs/stylify/native-preset.md

 navigationTitle: Native Preset

+title: "Native Preset"
-title: "Native preset is a prepared configuration for Stylify with 678 selector types you can use."
+description: "Native preset is a prepared configuration for Stylify with 678 selector types you can use."
 ---

 Native preset is a prepared configuration for Stylify that consist of predefined macro, screens and helpers.